ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Reference Value Provider:

-: An entity (typically a manufacturer) whose Reference Values help Verifiers appraise the authenticity of Evidence.
+: An entity (typically a manufacturer) whose Reference Values help Verifiers appraise Evidence to  determine if acceptable known claims have been recorded by the Attester

 Reference Values: